Cubs’ Ross, Hoyer test positive for COVID-19; Green ejected

-A spokesman for the team said Ross and Hoyer are feeling fine in isolation.
+A spokesman for the team said Ross and Hoyer are feeling fine and quarantining.
 Both of them are vaccinated.

-Ross and Hoyer likely will have to stay away from the team for at least 10 days, though Major League Baseball has made exceptions for individuals cleared by its medical experts, based on not being infectious.
+Ross and Hoyer likely will have to stay away from the team for at least 10 days, though Major League Baseball has made exceptions for individuals cleared by its medical experts if determined to be not infectious.

-Bench coach Andy Green will run the team while Ross is away, but he was ejected by second base umpire Tom Hallion in the sixth inning of Friday’s 6-5 victory over the Pittsburgh Pirates.
+Bench coach Andy Green will run the team while Ross is away, but he was ejected by second base umpire Tom Hallion in the sixth inning of Friday’s game against the Pittsburgh Pirates.

-Green went out to second to try to get the umpires to review Kevin Newman’s slide on a potential double play that turned into a throwing error on Cubs shortstop Sergio Alcantara, bringing home a run.
-Green spiked his hat after he was thrown out, and then continued his argument with Hallion before departing to a round of cheers from the crowd at Wrigley Field.
+It looked as if Green was upset with Kevin Newman’s slide into second on a potential double play that turned into a throwing error on Cubs shortstop Sergio Alcántara, bringing home a run.
+Green threw his hat down after he was thrown out, and then continued his argument with Hallion before departing to a round of cheers from the crowd at Wrigley Field.

-”That conversation didn’t go the direction I was hoping it would go,” Green said, ”and it got a little heated.”

-Green wasn’t sure who managed the team after he was ejected.
-He guessed pitching coach Tommy Hottovy.

 Green said before the game that Ross’ close contacts had been tested and there were no other positive COVID-19 tests within the clubhouse.